vigneshv59/apertium-wol.jw.org-scraper/README.md

 1. Run `bundle install`
 2. Run `bundle exec ruby scraper.rb` with the following arguments

-         Usage: scraper.rb [options]
+         Usage: scraper.rb [options] lang1 lang2
-            --url1=URL1                  The URL for the 1st language.
-(Mandatory) --url2=URL2                  The URL for the 2nd language.
-(Mandatory) --lang1=LANG1                The language code for the 1st language.
-(Mandatory) --lang2=LANG2                The language code for the 2nd language.
-(Mandatory) -o, --out=OUTPUT             The out file name.
-(Mandatory) -e, --end=END_DATE           The end date, format YYYY-MM-DD.
-(Mandatory)
+           -o, --out=OUTPUT                 The out file name.
+(Mandatory) --date=DATE                      The date range, format YYYY-MM-DD:YYYY-MM-DD.
+(Mandatory) -a, --add                        Set this flag if you want to add to an existing file (passed as OUTPUT)